itakouna/backend-challenge-trip-extraction/README.md

   --list           extrace trips from a list of Waypoints --source SOURCE  data source file with vaild json format
 ```
-- to run list processor, you need to pass
-  python process.py --list --source data/waypoints.json
-- to run stream processor, you need to pass

 ## Test coverage
 - You can check test coverage under [htmlcov/index.html](htmlcov/index.html)